There’s no way around it: a trip to Disney World is expensive. So you want to know which Disney splurges are actually worth i? Read on to find out!

 It’s also good for longer trips where you won’t be in a rush and want to jump around from park to park each day.
 For shorter trips (such as if I only have three days at Disney World) I typically don’t do Park Hopper and instead just spend one full day at each park I’m visiting.

-You can read more about Park Hopper tickets in this detailed guide.
+You can read more about Park Hopper tickets here.

 Not Worth It: Dessert Parties